MayamaTakeshi/sip-parsing/README.md

 A few pseudo-variables are currently not supported (as I need more details to implement them):
 ```
-$auth.nc - the value of nonce count parameter from Authorization or Proxy-Authorization header

 $(rb[*]) - same as $rb

 $(rb[n]) - the n-th body belonging to a multi-part body from the beginning of message, starting with index 0